DevExpress-Examples/asp-net-mvc-spreadsheet-work-with-database/Readme.md

     }
     ```

-5. Create a helper class that configures and returns the [SpreadsheetSettings](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.SpreadsheetSettings?p=netframework) object.
+5. Create the `SpreadsheetSettingsHelper` helper class that configures and returns the [SpreadsheetSettings](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.SpreadsheetSettings?p=netframework) object.
 In the class method, specify the object's [Name](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.SettingsBase.Name) and [CallbackRouteValues](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.SpreadsheetSettings.CallbackRouteValues) properties.
-Set the [Saving](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.SpreadsheetSettings.Saving?p=netframework) property to a function that converts an open document to a byte array and saves the array to the database:
+Set the [Saving](https://docs.devexpress.com/AspNetMvc/DevExpress.Web.Mvc.SpreadsheetSettings.Saving?p=netframework) property to a function that converts an open document to a byte array and saves it to the database:

     ```cs
     public static class SpreadsheetSettingsHelper {